What Is It like To Live And Work In Tallinn As A Software Engineer?

 I am still getting used to the Nordic weather.
 Sometimes, it feels that winter will never end.
 Because of the lack of sunshine during the winter months, everyone has to take vitamin D supplements.
 But, Estonian summer days are long and very pleasant.

-According to Numbeo, the average cost of rent for a one-bedroom apartment in the center of Tallinn is €530 + €175 for utilities (electricity, water, etc.).
+According to Numbeo, the average cost of rent for a one-bedroom apartment in the center of Tallinn is €660 + €280 for utilities (electricity, water, etc.).
 Is that true?

-Yes, 500 euros is an average price for a good one-bedroom apartment in the downtown of Tallinn.
-The cost of utilities usually depends on the building you live in, but it is approximately 50 euros in summer and 100 euros during the winter period.
+Not precisely, €900 is the average price for a good one-bedroom flat in Tallinn, according to Airbnb.
+However, you can find cheaper and still nice options.
+The cost of utilities usually depends on the building you live in, but it is approximately €50 in summer and €100 in winter.

 In general, is it hard to find an apartment for rent in Tallinn?
 Could you name a few websites to search on?